simscape/Renewable-Energy-Integration-Simscape/README.md

 1. Performance Evaluation of Grid Forming Battery Energy Storage Systems in Solar PV Plants.
 2. Evaluate Performance of Grid Forming Controls for Type 4 Wind Generators in Wind Farm.
 3. Assess the Stability of Inverter-Based Resources using Admittance Scan Technique.
+4. Evaluate Performance of MTHVDC System with GFM Control for Offshore Wind Integration.

 ## Performance Evaluation of Grid Forming Battery Energy Storage Systems in Solar PV Plants
 This project evaluates the capabilities of a grid-forming (GFM) battery energy storage system (BESS) in maintaining a stable power system with high penetration of solar photovoltaic (PV) energy sources.